 The District's risk management activities are recorded in the General Fund.
 Employee life, health, and disability programs are administered by the General Fund through the purchase of commercial insurance.
-The District participates in various public entity risk pools (JPAs) for the workers' compensation programs and purchases liability coverage through the JPAs.
-Refer to Note 14 for additional information regarding the JPAs.
-Excess property and liability coverage is obtained through Schools Excess Liability Fund (SELF).
+The District participates a public entity risk pools (JPAs), Alliance for Schools for Cooperative Insurance Programs (ASCIP), for the workers' compensation programs and purchases liability coverage.
+Refer to Note 15 for additional information regarding the JPAs.